skandanagowda/market-surveillance-dashboard/README.md

 | 🐘 **Storage (Postgres / Redshift)** | Maintains historical alerts for compliance |
 | 📊 **Visualization (Metabase / QuickSight)** | Enables dashboards for analysts & regulators |
 | ⚡ **Automation (Lambda / Step Functions)** | Schedules alert generation & reporting workflows |
 ---
-👤 Author
-Skandana Gowda
----

 ## 📌 Notes
 The dashboard runs locally using Metabase Open Source, not Metabase Cloud.

 All visualizations above were generated from synthetic market data.

-This is an MVP prototype, fully functional for demo and educational use.
 ---
 ## 🏁 Summary
 This project highlights:
 🪶 ETL pipeline design with Apache Airflow

 🐍 Rule-based alert generation using Python